riperiperi/TSO-Version-Patcher/README.md

 # TSO-Version-Patcher
-.NET Core filesystem patcher based off of FreeSO's PIFF.
+.NET Core filesystem patcher based off of BsDiff.
 For patching TSO v1.1239.1.0 back to N&amp;I, but can be used for anything.

 Did this in case http://largedownloads.ea.com/ goes down forever.
 At the time of wrtiting, it is currently offline.